alicemunsal/dohex/DoHex2.md

 Each component can have a different complexity, we can omit unnecessary parts and libraries.

 Component parts and libraries provide facade interfaces as a service for usability and testability.
 Only adapters have **Side Effects**[^10]; app, core, lib does not.
 Thus we can develop internal functionalities of these parts only writing unit test for provided service with test driven development techniques.
-In this way we can decouple unit tests from their internal implementations for easier refactoring and we can get deep classes[^11] as a bonus.
+In this way we can decouple unit tests from their internal implementations for easier refactoring and we can make deeper classes[^11] as a bonus.